 We all have butterflies in our stomachs now and then.
-It is our bodies natural response to stress, anxiety or even being near someone whom we like.
+It is our bodies natural response to stress, anxiety, or even being near someone whom we like.
 However, it is not normal if one constantly has abnormal bowel movements and other symptoms such as bloating and gas.
 All of these are red flags for a far more serious condition.
 Have you heard of Irritable Bowel Syndrome?
 Did you know psychotherapy can help you with this?
 Read this article to know more about the Brief Psychotherapy for Irritable Bowel Syndrome.

 What is the connection to Irritable Bowel Syndrome?

 The symptoms of Irritable Bowel Syndrome irritates not only your gut but also your mind.
 It can make you feel annoyed, angry or just irritated.
 Such negative symptoms are not good for your Irritable Bowel Syndrome.
 Studies have shown that emotional stress can make the condition worse.
 Stress may release inflammatory agents, this increases the inflammation in the gut and elsewhere.
 Also, it can affect the immune system.
 Stress can cause a fight or flight reaction in the central nervous system.
 Further, makes the neurotransmitters and hormones pump and it sends signals to the central nervous system.
 During this process, the digestion slows down.
 Hence, this slower digestion leads to abdominal pain or various other gut-related concerns.
 Now you might be wondering how you can manage your stress levels.This article will give you a lot of insight into how to cope with the symptoms of Irritable Bowel Syndrome with Brief Psychotherapy.

-Chapter 2:Does Psychotherapy actually work for Irritable Bowel Syndrome?
+Does Psychotherapy Actually Work for Irritable Bowel Syndrome?

 Cogntive Behavioral Therapy